 There are only a couple disadvantages, such as the convenience fee charged by service providers (both for credit and debit card transactions) is not deductible and of course paying the interest is no fun and not tax deductible either.

 Also, keep in mind that redeeming airline miles isn’t taxable.
-This is exciting that you can earn point for taking tax deductible travel, and then even more miles/points by paying your taxes with a credit card.
+This is exciting that you can earn points for taking tax-deductible travel, and then, even more, miles/points by paying your taxes with a credit card.
 See related article here.

 Two companies, Official Payments Corporation and Link2Gov Corporation, are authorized service providers for purposes of accepting credit cards, and debit cards from both electronic and paper filers.
 The companies have their own fee schedules and provide internet payment services.
 You can use these companies to charge taxes to an American Express, Discover Card, MasterCard, or VISA card or BillMeLater account or pay using a debit card.
 If you file early, you can still wait until April to make the online payment.